 Introduction: Mary Harrell-Sesniak is a genealogist, author and editor with a strong technology background.
-In this guest blog post, Mary searches old newspapers to find odd obituaries—some of which will give you a chuckle.
+In this guest blog post, Mary searches old newspapers to find odd and humorous obituaries—some of which will give you a chuckle.

 Reading obits is part of the everyday life of family historians—but some are almost stranger than fiction!
 Here are some unusual obituaries found in the online collection of GenealogyBank’s Historical Newspaper Archives.